Learning from Gandhi'.

 The Origin of Human Violence

 Consequently, the vital importance of understanding the origin of human violence was starkly demonstrated to me yet again because I knew it would answer key supplementary questions such as these: Why to do so many people live in denial/delusion utterly incapable of perceiving structural violence or grappling powerfully with (military, social, political, economic and ecological) violence?Why is it that so many people, even activists, are powerless to think strategically?
 How can activists even believe that success can be achieved, particularly on the major issues of our time (such as the threats of nuclear war, ecological devastation and climate cataclysm), without a focused and comprehensive strategy, particularly given elite resistance to such campaigns?
-See ‘The Global Elite is Insane Revisited’ .
+See ‘The Global Elite is Insane Revisited’.

 Hence, in an attempt to answer questions such as these, Anita McKone and I went into seclusion in an endeavor to understand how our own minds functioned so that we might better understand the minds of others.
 I hoped it would take a few months.
 It took 14 years.